WASM Runtime API

 run() is a no-op if init() has not run successfully.

-Drives a top-level input pin. component_id is the global integer ID of an input_pin_gate; passing the ID of a non-input or out-of-range component is a silent no-op (it does not throw or trap).
+Drives a top-level input pin to the BitVecState (value, defined). component_id is the global integer ID of an input_pin_gate; passing the ID of a non-input or out-of-range component is a silent no-op (it does not throw or trap).

 setPin only enqueues the change — call run() after to propagate it.

-Returns the current output_state of the component with the given ID, encoded as the integer above.
-Returns 2 (undefined) if the runtime is not initialised or the ID is out of range.
+Paired exports.
+Each call returns one of the two BitVecState fields of the component’s current output.
+Returns 0n for both if the runtime is not initialised or the ID is out of range — the host distinguishes “definitely low” from “undefined” by checking getOutputDefined first.
 The argument is the driver component ID, not an output-pin index — for an output out(in=inv.out) declaration, you pass inv’s component ID, not out’s pin ID.
 The --inspect output of the compiler prints this mapping under its Outputs (...) block.

 Custom sections